UML-WebDev/Club-Information/Reference.md

 ## Install Git
 Git is a version control system for tracking changes in files and coordinating work on those files among multiple people.

-Git is really important to understand and be comfortable with in order to be successful in the world of modern software development.
+It is really important to understand and be comfortable with Git in order to be successful in the world of modern software development.

 ### Guide
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git